camaraproject/Commonalities/documentation/API-Testing-Guidelines.md

 ### Independent operations <a name="independent-operations"></a>

-Operations that execute an action or retrieve information from the operator, without modifying a resource, will be tested in its own dedicated feature file.
+Operations that execute an action or retrieve information from the operator, without modifying a resource, will usually be tested in its own dedicated feature file.
+Splitting a test plan into several features is a test plan design decision, taking into account the complexity of the test plan.

 Test plan must validate that providing a valid input, a success response is received and that the response body complies with the JSON-schema in the API spec.

 For operations receiving an input request body with optional properties, several scenarios should be included, testing different sets of valid inputs.

-### CRUD operations <a name="crud-operations"></a>
+### Operations modifying resources <a name="operations-modifying-resources"></a>

-For path resources with CRUD (Create/Read/Update/Delete) operations, some scenario should validate that the new state of the resource is coherent with the response to the operation.
+For path resources with CRUD (Create/Read/Update/Delete) operations, some scenario should validate that the new state of the resource is coherent with the result of the operation:

 * For Create operations:
   - If operation success returns the created object, validate that the properties of the response object are coherent with the request object